pololu/apa102-arduino/README.md

 # APA102 library for Arduino

-Version: 1.0.0<br/>
+Version: 1.1.0<br/>
-Release date: 2015 Jul 7<br/>
+Release date: 2016 Apr 4<br/>
 [www.pololu.com](https://www.pololu.com/)

 ## Summary

-This is a C++ library for the Arduino IDE that helps control addressable RGB LED strips based on the APA102/APA102C RGB LED controller IC.
+This is a C++ library for the Arduino IDE that helps control addressable [RGB LED strips and panels based on the APA102/APA102C RGB LED controller IC](https://www.pololu.com/category/178/apa102-based-addressable-rgb-leds).
 This library provides full access to the 24-bit color register and 5-bit brightness register of each APA102 LED.

 The library provides a high-level interface where you store all the LED strip colors in an array and then write them to the LED strip.
 It also has a lower-level interface that allows you to send colors to the strip as you are computing them, which reduces RAM usage.